agentrickard/domain/domain_theme/README.txt

 3. Configuration Options

-The Domain Theme modules adds configuration options to the main module and to each of your subdomains.
+The Domain Theme modules adds configuration options to the main module and to each of your domains.

 ----
 3.1 Theme Settings